norcams/docs-enduser/docs/known-issues.rst

 thus the user ID and demo/personal projects in NREC is the same as this address.
 The issue might arise when users e.g. changes their status from student to employee or vice versa.
-If this situation applies, then please send an email to support@uh-iaas.no which includes your current and previous primary email addresses.
+If this situation applies, then please send an email to support@nrec.no which includes your current and previous primary email addresses.
 You will then receive further instructions on how to proceed.